 IV.
-Ancillary activities (Article 142 of Law 4/2015 and Article 10 of Royal Decree 217/2008)
+Ancillary activities (Article 127 of Law 6/2023 and Article 11 of Royal Decree 813/2023)

-Pursuant to Article 10 of Royal Decree 217/2008, of 15 February, and given that the requirements established in said Royal Decree are fulfilled and measures have been adapted to adequately resolve any conflicts of interest between Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company) and its clients, or between the different types of clients.
+Pursuant to Article 11 of Royal Decree 813/2023, 8 November and given that the requirements established in said Royal Decree are fulfilled and measures have been adapted to adequately resolve any conflicts of interest between Bestinver, Sociedad de Valores, S.A.
+(Sole Proprietorship) and its clients, or between the different types of clients.
 Bestinver, Sociedad de Valores, S.A.
-(Sole-Shareholder Company) will carry on activities such as providing advice on intermediation on instruments not envisaged in Article 2 of Law 24 /1988, of 28 July, on the Securities Market, amended by Law 4/2015, of 23 October, particularly with savings and capitalisation insurance products and pension plans.
+(Sole Proprietorship) will carry on activities such as providing advice on intermediation on instruments not envisaged in Article 2 of Law 24/1988, 28 July, on the Securities Market, amended by Law 6/2023, 17 March, particularly with savings and capitalisation insurance products and pension plans.

-In 2022 the main investment services provided by the Company were financial advisory and financial intermediation services.
+In 2023 the main investment services provided by the Company were financial advisory and financial intermediation services.

-ANNUAL REPORT OF INVESTMENT SERVICES COMPANIES FOR THE YEAR ENDED 31 December 2022 c) Geographical location of the activity
+c) Geographical location of the activity

-The registered address in Madrid (Calle Velázquez, number 140-2 planta) and it carries on most of its business activity in Spain, Italy and Portugal.
-The Company's activity is based in Spain and Italy, the latter operating as a Branch.
+The registered address in Madrid (Juan de Mena, 8) and it carries on most of its business activity in Spain, Italy and Portugal.
+The Company's activity is based in Spain.